North-West Mounted Police: Operations on the prairies

 As there were almost no white women on the Prairies, the influx of the male work crews for the railroad together with the mines being opened in the foothills of the Rocky mountains created an immense demand for prostitution, which flourished as a result.
 Prostitution was illegal, but the NWMP tended to see it as a "necessary evil", arguing that the male workers wanted sex, and that to shut down the brothels would cause unmanageable social tensions.
-Between 1874–1890, there were only 12 convictions for prostitution in the North-West, which reflected the "necessary evil" policy of tolerating prostitution.
+Between 1874 and 1890, there were only 12 convictions for prostitution in the North-West, which reflected the "necessary evil" policy of tolerating prostitution.
 The fact that the men of the NWMP themselves frequently made use of the services of the prostitutes was another reason to tolerate the brothels.
 In an editorial, the Regina Leader mockingly noted the "redcoat of the Mounted Policeman is seen flashing in and out from these dens at all hours.
 As no arrests have been made the character of these visits can be easily surmised!".
 Commissioner Herchemer complained that venereal diseases caused more medical treatments in the NWMP than any other, leading him to deduct the costs of medical treatment from the venereal diseases from the pay of the men concerned.

-The policy of the NWMP was to allow red-light districts to exist, and every so often to launch a raid to shut down a brothel in order to give the impression that the prostitution was not being tolerated.
+The policy of the NWMP was to allow red-light districts to exist.
+However, every so often, they would launch a raid to shut down a brothel; this was in order to give the impression that the prostitution was not being tolerated.
 From 1890, pressure from Protestant churches led to a crackdown being launched on prostitution.
 However, the campaign was ineffective as the NWMP would raid a brothel and offer the madam the choice of paying a fine or leaving town; generally the latter option was taken.
 No sooner had the brothel been shut down, then another would open a few weeks later, leading to the cycle being repeated.
-An additional problem for the NWMP was the fact that the pay for an constable was 60 cents per day, making it difficult as an NWMP to recruit "men of good character and steady habits".
-By 1904, an average of 10% of the force were being either dismissed or had deserted to the United States.
-Given the fact the average age for a NWMP constable was between 20–25 and the majority were unmarried, there was a marked tendency for them to associate with the "sporting women" as prostitutes were euphemistically described.
+An additional problem for the NWMP was that the pay for a constable was 60 cents per day, making it difficult as an NWMP to recruit "men of good character and steady habits".
+By 1904, an average of 10% of the force either were being dismissed or had deserted to the United States.
+Given that the average age for a NWMP constable was between 20 and 25 and the majority were unmarried, there was a marked tendency for them to associate with the "sporting women" as prostitutes were euphemistically described.
 The NWMP "necessary evil" policy caused much tension with Protestant churches and civic groups that demanded that prostitution be stamped out in the early 20th century.
 In 1907, following complaints that a brothel full of Japanese prostitutes was operating in Nose Creek just outside of Calgary, Superintendent Dean of the NWMP refused to shut it down, saying the brothel was medically inspected every 9 days and to shut it down would cause venereal diseases to spread, leading to a furor in the Calgary newspapers.